in-person instruction + ongoing career coaching + job placement support

 Well before joining the Metis team, Lillian lived in Seattle, WA where she started a career as a Technical Recruiter, working and building relationships with companies such as Microsoft, Amazon, and Expedia.
 Like most girls who have watched too much Sex and the City, she decided to pack up her bags and move to the Big Apple.
 Since the move, she has worked for two start-ups and one digital advertising agency.
 Lillian is passionate about building relationships and helping others achieve their goals.
 In her spare time, she loves to travel, sip wine on her terrace, and indulge in amazing food, culture, and music.
 Her door is always open and she is committed to our student’s success.

-This bootcamp runs in-person for 12 weeks, Monday through Friday.
+This bootcamp runs in-person for 12 weeks, Monday through Friday, from 9 am - 6 pm.
 It is preceded by online pre-work focused on command line, Python, and installing various packages.

 Applicants must have some previous experience programming (writing code) and studying or using statistics.

 Upon graduating, you will be comfortable designing, implementing, and communicating the results of a data science project, including knowing the fundamentals of data visualization and having introductory exposure to modern big data tools and architecture such as the Hadoop stack.
 You should feel confident pursuing a job as an entry-level data scientist or data analyst.
 Read our syllabus